 - symbolism -

-In heraldry, the thistle symbolizes defiance and surliness and is the royal badge of Scotland.
+In heraldry, the thistle is symbolic of defiance and surliness and is the royal badge of Scotland.

-A rose usually symbolizes love and beauty but is also the badge of England.
+A rose usually represents love and beauty but is also the badge of England.

 This is likely a representation of the 1502 Treaty of Perpetual Peace between England and Scotland which was cemented by the marriage of James IV of Scotland to Princess Margaret, Henry VII’s daughter, Henry VIII's sister.